-This type of male infertility is caused by problems with the hormonal regulation of the male reproductive system, which alter the production of hormones by the pituitary gland.
-Some of these hormones are present in the development of the:
+This type of male infertility is caused by problems with the hormonal regulation of the spermatogenesis, in other words, the sperm production.

 When we say testicular causes of male infertility, we refer to any factor affecting directly the testes.
 An alteration or defect in these reproductive organs can be congenital or acquired, that is, caused by external agents at any point in the patient’s life: